-Each evaluation will be performed on sequestered datasets using Performer-submitted containerized software components.8 Aspects of evaluation that involve human adjudication or feedback will be performed by the T&E Team.
+Each evaluation will be performed on sequestered datasets using Performer-submitted containerized software components.
+Aspects of evaluation that involve human adjudication or feedback will be performed by the T&E Team.

-In Phase 1, IARPA will provide development datasets and an evaluation harness developed by the T&E team.
+In Phase 1 and Phase 2, IARPA will provide development datasets and an evaluation harness developed by the T&E team.
 The same harness will be used for testing and evaluation of Performer-submitted software components at each subsequent evaluation milestone.
-The purpose of the evaluation harness is to enable Performer-site training, testing and competition between attribution and privacy components.
-IARPA will also furnish to Performers documentation of the program Application Programming Interface (API)
+The purpose of the evaluation harness is to enable Performer-site training, testing, and competition between debris algorithm components.
+IARPA will also furnish to Performers documentation of the program Application Programming Interface (API) developed by the SINTRA T&E Team.
+This Government Furnished Information (GFI) will facilitate productive and useful research in a consistent and standardized manner.
+The first version of the SINTRA API will be provided to Performers at the Phase 1 Kick-off Meeting and updated periodically thereafter.